AlainParadis/designschool/_topics/cook-book-output.md

   - Smallest file size
   - Subset all fonts
+  - Page order: reader's spreads
+  - Flat size trimmed to page dimensions
   - In Acrobat: File > Document Properties > Open Fit to Screen with Pages panel

   ### ePUB

   - Not sure about this
+  - We could include,
+    - an embedded movie file
+    - hyperlinks

+  ### Printed output?

+  - Do we have them print it?

 assignment: |